The Linda James Case

 The Linda James Case (Spanish: El caso de Linda James) is a 2023 Peruvian independent horror drama film written, produced and directed by Kenny Roller López Curiniqui.
 The cast is made up of Katiana Cordova, Key Benites, Enoc Sarmiento, Brenda Hernández, Juvitza Gutierrez, Claudia Gutierrez, Jhony Flores, Shirley Vasquéz and Carlos Quiros.

 Synopsis

-A young university student suffers from a mental disorder for which she is rejected by her family and suffers from bullying.
+A young university student has a mental disorder for which she is rejected by her family and experiences bullying.
 However, when some students decided to use her case for an audiovisual project, they discovered that what Linda suffered was more than a psychological problem, awakening in her a thirst for revenge.